SunitRaut/pyMultiSerial/Examples/README.md

 This example shows how to Monitor connections as well as read simultaneously from serial ports.
 This example is a combination of Examples 1 & 2.

-### Example with all Functions

-Check this example to learn all functionalities of the library at one place.

 ## Advanced Examples

 ### Adv1_Authenticate_on_connection